The nations favourite jewellery gemstones:

 This gemstone has a brilliant sunburst orange-yellow colour that is vibrant yet affordable.
 It is a popular choice for everyday statement pieces due to its durability and sparkling inclusions.
 Also known as the 'Money Stone', Citrine is thought to bring the wearer prosperity and abundance.

 Quartz's range is diverse, from the dusky pink Rose Quartz to the silky Milky Quartz, this gemstone family spans all colours and sizes.
-A rarer version is the Smoky Quartz that has a deep brown, grey colour and on even rarer occasions can be a deep grey to black.
+A rarer version is the Smoky Quartz which has a deep brown-grey colour and on even rarer occasions can be a deep grey to black.